 Are You "Disabled" Under the Social Security Administration Rules ("SSA")?

-The definition of disability under Social Security is different than other programs.
+The definition of disability under Social Security is different from other programs.
 The SSA pays only for total disability.
 No benefits are payable for partial disability or for short-term disability.

 "Disability" under Social Security is based on your inability to work.
 The SSA considers you disabled under their rules if:

-You cannot do work that you did prior to your illness or injury;
+You cannot work that you did prior to your illness or injury;

-The SSA decides that you cannot adjust to other work because of your medical condition(s); and
+The SSA decides you cannot adjust to other work because of your medical condition(s); and

-Your disability has lasted or is expected to last for at least one year or will result in your death.
+Your disability has lasted or is expected to last for at least one year or will cause your death.

 We Do All the Work for You

 For specific answers related to YOUR SITUATION, please fill out and submit the form on this page.
-One of our skilled Attorneys or Representatives will respond to all of your questions free of charge.
+One of our skilled attorneys or representatives will respond to all of your questions free.

-We do not limit people to ONE consultation, please feel free to call us and ask as many questions as you would like.
+We do not limit people to ONE consultation.
+Please call us and ask as many questions as you would like.